NLnetLabs/krill/doc/manual/source/hsm.rst

 sign data with them.
 For the most part the Krill CA code is unaware of which signer implementation is associated with a key.
-For long-lived key-pairs such as the keys used in RPKI CA certificates (the resource certificate signed by the parent) and the ID certifcate used in the :RFC:`6492` (provisioning) and :RFC:`8181` (publication) protocols, it will only keep track of the public key identifier.
+For long-lived key-pairs such as the keys used in RPKI CA certificates (the resource certificate signed by the parent) and the ID certificate used in the :RFC:`6492` (provisioning) and :RFC:`8181` (publication) protocols, it will only keep track of the public key identifier.